OakAlice/KoalaAnalysis/README.md

 # Purpose
-R script and workflow for analysing data from the UQ koala project.
-I collected data for this project in my honours and it has subsequently been continued by Gabby in her PhD.
-I aim to create a user-friendly workflow that allows us to analyse and visualise our data.
-I have endeavoured to make it as transferable and generic as possible, but some of the scripts are unique to my necessary use-case (as a result of having collected realllllllyy bad data in my honours and specific goals).
+A user-friendly workflow for designing, tuning, and validating a supervised machine learning model for accelerometer behaviour detection.
+Originally developed for the analysis of the UQ koala project.

+NOTE: Thus far, only includes Random Forest, but will be expanded to encompass different kinds of models.

 # Variables
-This script can be used to produce a RF from any raw accelerometry data.
-You can adjust the degrees of freedom (i.e., axes), sampling rate, window length, window overlap, calculated features, selected behaviours, validation split, and hyperparameter grid search from a single script.
+You can adjust the degrees of freedom (i.e., axes), sampling rate, window length, window overlap, calculated features and normalisation, behavioural categories, validation split,  hyperparameter grid search from a single script and then test all possible combinations of these.

 # Scripts
 ## Master Scripts
 - Dicionaries.R -> Information from each dataset
 - UserInput.R -> Specifying the parameters you want to test
 - ExecuteScriptFull.R -> Run the script.
-Part 1 for model selection, part 2 for test on hold-out set
+Part 1 for model selection, part 2 for test on hold-out set, part 3 for application to unlabelled data.

-## Preprocessing
+## Processing
-- ReformattingData.R -> Reformat the data based on the user variables
-- GeneralFunctions.R -> Other stuff needed elsewhere
-- GeneratingFeatures.R -> Creating the features across all the data # TODO: add normalising and filtering
-- SplitData.R -> Split into the training, validation, and testing sets

-## Assess validity of behaviour labels
-- SOMClusters.R -> Use an unsupervised SOM to cluster the training data - calculate normalised mutual information to find optimal clusters # note, this literally is so bad.
-Don't know if code wrong or idea wrong

-## Model Application and Validation
-- RandomForest.R -> Apply Random forest training and validation # currently very basic, add more hyperparameter tuning
-- OptimalModelRun.R -> Generate plots for any model perofrmance
+There are a lot of scripts.
+I will write a better guide later, but for now, here is a basic schematic.

 ## Just for me
 - CleanTrainingData.R -> Cleaning and organising the training data from matlab to csv
-- DataExploration.R -> Also just messing around with the lizard data at this point
+- DataExploration.R -> Also just messing around at this point